 Cross-region data transfer pricing

-Please note that DynamoDB does not support cross-region backup.
+Please note that Amazon DynamoDB does not support cross-region backup.

 The storage amount billed in a month is based on the average storage space used throughout the month.
 Your storage usage is measured in GB-Month, which are added up at the end of the month to generate your monthly charges.